o-william-white/skim2mito/README.md

 # download refseq mitochondrion sequences for Apis mellifera
 # NOTE: You will need to change the path go_fetch.py and the email address used by Biopython.
 python /PATH/TO/go_fetch/go_fetch.py \
-   --taxonomy "Apis mellifera" \
+   --taxonomy "Myodes" \
    --target mitochondrion \
    --download \
    --min 2 \
    --max 10 \
    --name mitochondrion \
-   --output apis_mellifera_db \
+   --output myodes_db \
    --email o.william.white@gmail.com

 # deactivate environment
 conda deactivate
 ```

-You should now have the following refernece data: `apis_mellifera_db/mitochondrion/seed.fasta` and `apis_mellifera_db/mitochondrion/gene.fasta`
+You should now have the following refernece data: `myodes_db/mitochondrion/seed.fasta` and `myodes_db/mitochondrion/gene.fasta`

 ## Setup Snakemake config files

-Sankemake requires a config.yaml and samples.csv to define input paramters and sequence data for each sample.
+Snakemake requires a config.yaml and samples.csv to define input paramters and sequence data for each sample.

 ```
 # setup example config.yaml and samples.csv